 This should help explain why we don’t have minimum speed requirements for signing up for lessons.
 Your ability to gain airspeed has more to do with how the hill is shaped, how much wind is already blowing, and how good you are at using the lift forces to maintain your balance as you continue to accelerate down the hill.
 On most days all it takes is a steady jog!
 The Wright Brothers understood this very well and it explains why they also chose to train here too.

 You can, however, hesitate against the force of gravity.
 The glider, not having a brain, will blindly obey the laws of gravity, so if you hesitate, you will be likely to lose your ability to keep your balance as the glider gets in front of you.
 But this doesn’t happen with an instructor’s assistance, because they will run with you to prevent you from hesitating against the force of gravity, even if you try.
 And they can help you achieve balance in roll while you are accelerating.
 One thing that can be said with certainty is that instructors, especially the ones out here, can likely outrun you!
 The result is a safe and easy foot launched flight lessons!
-We teach about 12,000 students every year!
+We teach about 5,000 students every year!

-So remember, listen to your instructor, start with the proper gear and hill shape, keep your eyes up, and relax!
 That is all that is required, and anyone can do it!